Top 10 American Civil War Historical Sites

 10. Appomattox Court House, Virginia

-Unable to retreat and out of options, Robert E. Lee would surrender in the parlor of the McLean House in the small village of Appomattox Court House on April 9, 1865.
+Days after the fall of the Confederate capital, General Grant would catch up with Lee 90 miles west of Richmond.
+Unable to retreat and out of options, Robert E. Lee surrendered in the parlor of the McLean House in the small village of Appomattox Court House on April 9, 1865.

 Today, the conclusion of the Civil War can be felt by visiting the restored village and the surrender site.
 In the National Park visitor center, one can see the pencil that Lee used to sign the surrender.